Numerical analysis for inchworm Monte Carlo method: Sign problem and error growth: Numerical analysis for inchworm Monte Carlo method

 One may refer to Fig.~\ref{fig:sets} to visualize these definitions.
 Note that $\Omega_{n,m}$ and $\Omega^*_{n,m}$ respectively contain indices of the numerical solutions in $\gb_{n,m}$ and $\gb^*_{n,m}$ and thus give the locations of all nodes that $K_1$ and $K_2$ depend on.
 In addition, since $G^*_{n+1,m}$ is calculated completely based on the rest of $\gb^*_{n,m}$, we define $\bar{\Omega}_{n,m}=\Omega^*_{n,m}\backslash \{(n+1,m)\}$ to represent the indices of all full propagators that we actually use in order to obtain $G_{n+1,m}$.

 For the analysis of ODEs, it has been assumed in \eqref{assump: bd} the boundedness of the first- and second-order derivatives of the rigth-hand side.
-Correspondingly, our first step is to estimate the derivatives of $F_1$ and $F_2$.
+Correspondingly, our first step is to estimate the derivatives of the functional $F_1$ and $F_2$ given by \eqref{def: scheme 1 k1} and \eqref{def: scheme 1 k2}.
 For $F_1$, the results are given by the following two propositions for first- and second-order derivatives respectively.